 Clarifying the alternative hiking routes

-- (Classic – segments B+C) This was the 7.2-mile Shawnee Forest Day Hike Trail that we described previously.
+- (Classic (now called East-Loop) – segments B+C) This was the 7.2-mile Shawnee Forest Day Hike Trail that we described previously.
 We recommend hiking this in the counter-clockwise direction which will allow you to tackle a couple of steep hill climbs at the beginning of your hike while you are still fresh.
 To do this counter-clockwise loop, at the first signed intersection, go right onto the white connector trail.
 After about 5.5 miles at the next signed intersection, take the blue trail on the left.

 Update: A new sign at the trail-head labels this as the ‘East Loop’.